benhuson/WP-Geo/readme.txt

 1. If you are not performing an automatic upgrade, deactivate and reactivate the plugin to ensure any new features are correctly installed.
 2. Visit the settings page after installing the plugin to customise any new options.

+== Frequently Asked Questions ==

+= Can I use Google Maps API v3? =
+Not yet but a future version of WP Geo will support it.

 == Screenshots ==